Robert Fumerton: Later career

-He retired from the RCAF in 1946, and Fumerton returned to mining.
+In the 1946 New Year Honours, he was awarded an Air Force Cross for service as Commanding Officer of No. 7 OTU (Operational Training Unit) at Debert, Nova Scotia.
+He left the RCAF in 1946, and Fumerton returned to mining.
 In 1948 he went to Hangkow to train Chinese pilots and organise the formation of squadrons for General Chiang Kai-shek's Chinese Nationalist Air Force.
 He returned to Canada a year later and became an estate agent.
+He died on 10 July 2006 at an aged care facility in Huntsville, Ontario.
+He was survived by five children; his wife, who he had married in 1946, had predeceased him by two years.